 While homepages are useful in fostering brand identity and relaying information to a customer base, they are not suited to maintain engagement.

 The overwhelming majority of ad clicks simply don’t convert.
-Although search conversion is the most potent component of AdWords regarding conversions, it still clocks in at a paltry 2.7% conversion rate.
+Although search conversion is the most potent component of Google Ads regarding conversions, it still clocks in at a paltry 2.7% conversion rate.

 One size rarely fits all in digital advertising